bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 * Next week, students will learn about NoSQL databases, specifically MongoDB.
 They'll use [Mongoose](https://mongoosejs.com/docs/) as their ODM, so be sure to familiarize yourself with both MongoDB and Mongoose before the next class.

 * Students will learn how to deploy MongoDB applications to Heroku using MongoDB Atlas in their asynchronous lessons.
-But for more information, refer them to the [Set Up MongoDB Atlas blog post](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas) and [Deploy with Heroku and MongoDB Atlas blog post](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) on the Full-Stack Blog at the end of this week's second virtual class.
+But for more information, refer them to the [Set Up MongoDB Atlas blog post](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas) and [Deploy with Heroku and MongoDB Atlas blog post](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) on the Full-Stack Blog at the end of the second virtual class.

 ## Resources